How to Arrange Living Room Furniture for Better Flow

 Minimum Walkway Width Requirements

-• Maintain at least 3 feet of clearance in frequently used passageways.
+- Keep about 3 feet clear in frequently used passageways.

 Furniture Placement Considerations